 India has always remained a progressive nation.
 Right from the very beginning, both males and females have achieved great heights in many fields.
-Today many of such names have remain buried and it’s time to dig out those long lost names and bring them to you.
+Today many of such names have remained buried and it’s time to dig out those long-lost names and bring them to you.

-If you try searching the names of Indian female pilots, you will come across recent few names such as Saarah Hameed Ahmed, Iram Habib, Sayeda Fatima etc.
+If you try searching the names of Indian female pilots, you will come across a recent few names such as Saarah Hameed Ahmed, Iram Habib, Sayeda Fatima, etc.

-But the truth is that India has witnessed three Indian Muslim female pilots as early as twentieth century – Abida Sultan, Begum Hijab Imtiyaz Ali and Zeenat Harooon Rasheed.
+But the truth is that India has witnessed three Indian Muslim female pilots as early as the twentieth century – Abida Sultan, Begum Hijab Imtiyaz Ali, and Zeenat Haroon Rasheed.

-Abida Sultan, the first female Indian Muslim pilot was an eldest daughter of the Last Nawab of princely state of Bhopal, Haji Nawab Hafiz also known as Hamidullah Khan.
-Abida was born in August 1913 and died at the age of 88 in May 2002 at an age of eighty eight.
+Abida Sultan, the first female Indian Muslim pilot was the eldest daughter of the Last Nawab of the princely state of Bhopal, Haji Nawab Hafiz also known as Hamidullah Khan.
+Abida was born in August 1913 and died at the age of 88 in May 2002 at the age of eighty-eight.

 Right from her childhood, she was extremely fond of flying planes & her dream turned into a reality after she successfully got her license to fly a plane in the late 1920s, making her the first female Indian pilot.
-Abida took training to fly planes from Bombay flying club and Calcutta flying club.
+Abida took training to fly planes from Bombay Flying Club and Calcutta Flying Club.
 Sultan had hobbies that were unusual among the women of her era.
-She loves driving cars and hunting during her free times.
+She loves driving cars and hunting during her free time.

 BEGUM HIJAB IMTIYAZ ALI